 The Association of Monterey Bay Area Governments (AMBAG) Energy Watch program prepares GHG inventories for all member jurisdictions, including the City of Hollister.
 To date, AMBAG has assisted the City with preparation of their 2005, 2010, 2015, 2017, and 2018 community-wide GHG emissions inventories.
 The community-wide GHG inventory evaluates emissions released from several sectors, including residential, nonresidential (commercial and industrial), transportation, solid waste, and wastewater.
 The Hollister community emitted 105,001 metric tons of carbon dioxide equivalents (MTCO2e) in 2018.
-Of these emissions, approximately 45 percent came from the transportation sector, 25 percent from the residential sector, 14 percent from the nonresidential (commercial and industrial) sector, 16 percent from the solid waste sector, and less than one percent from the wastewater sector.
-Within the residential and the nonresidential (commercial and industrial) sectors, emissions are broken down into two subsectors: electricity and natural gas use.
-Among the residential sector, approximately 14 percent of emissions came from electricity and 86 percent from natural gas.
-Similarly, among the nonresidential sector, approximately 24 percent of emissions came from electricity and 76 percent from natural gas.
+Of these emissions, approximately 45 percent came from the transportation sector, 25 percent from the residential sector, 14 percent from the nonresidential (commercial and industrial) sectors, emissions are broken down into two subsectors: electricity and natural gas use.
+Among the residential sector, approximately 14 percent of emissions came from electricity and 76 percent from natural gas.